24 people found this helpful

 Have you ever wondered how to make a string puppet, and assumed it’s too tricky to do with your kids?
 With a few toilet rolls tubes, some string and paint, any child can make a fun dancing puppet in just a couple of hours.
 Follow our easy tutorial to learn how to make a puppet with our easy tutorial that reveals the secrets behind simple puppet making.

 If our family arguments survey has told us anything, it’s that you’ll no doubt have a few empty toilet roll cores lying around your home.
 So, why not get creative with them?
 One great thing about making toilet roll puppets is that you’re showing your children how easy it is to recycle and reuse packaging: empty Cushelle toilet paper rolls create the bodies of these DIY puppets.
-Gather together the materials listed below in our easy puppet-making tutorial and grab some extra-absorbent and strong kitchen towel too – it comes in handy for cleaning up afterwards.
+Gather together the materials listed below in our easy puppet-making tutorial.

 How to make a puppy puppet in 10 simple steps

 This cute spotty dog marionette tops our list of easy puppet-making ideas.
 Recycle your empty Cushelle toilet rolls and let your kids loose with a paintbrush to create their very own.

 Takes about 2 hours